How to Roll Back Windows 11/10 Update to Previous Version

 What to do if you can’t even access Windows at all

 What if you can’t even access Windows in the first place to set your PC to boot into Safe Mode or Windows RE?
 Fortunately, there is still a way to force your Windows to boot into Windows RE.
-This method is surprisingly unfamiliar to many users.
+This method is surprisingly not known to many users.

-To force boot your PC into Windows RE, follow these steps:
+To force boot your PC into Windows RE, follow the steps below:

 If you don’t see the rollback option even in Windows RE, you have a serious problem.
 Your system files may be missing or corrupted to the point that the option is unavailable.
 You can try to reset Windows 11/10 or reinstall it if you have a serious issue with the latest update.